ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 After clicking again on the `Scanpy FilterCells` tool in the tool's panel to the left, and making sure that the input is the desired one:
 ![Screenshot-2019-11-26-at-20.02.34](img/Screenshot-2019-11-26-at-20.02.34.png)

-scroll down in the main panel where the tool is shown to `Parameters to select cells to keep`, there write (replacing the current content) `pct_counts_mito`,
+scroll down in the main panel where the tool is shown to `Parameters to select cells to keep`, there write (replacing the current content) `pct_counts_mito`, and the min and max values shown.

 ![Screenshot-2019-11-26-at-20.07.55](img/Screenshot-2019-11-26-at-20.07.55.png)

 and scroll down to find the blue `Execute` button and press it.

-At the end you should have a new item in the history:
+An item should appear in your history panel to the right, first grey waiting to be sent and then orange while executing.
+After a short while you should have a new item in the history:

 ![Screenshot-2019-11-26-at-21.21.26](img/Screenshot-2019-11-26-at-21.21.26.png)